crangel93/readmegenerator/README.md

 # Description

-## A inquirer application to create a readme generator
+## A inquirer application to create a readme generator, made using node.

 # Install Instructions

-## clone repo
+## clone repo and run node prompt.js and enter the prompts and it will give you a readme.md

 # Usage Information